MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/2/index.md

 - [ ] Bank of Canada
 - [ ] Canada Deposit Insurance Corporation

-> **Explanation:** The provincial securities commissions supervise the issuance, disclosure, and distribution processes for LSVCCs.
+> **Explanation:**( The provincial securities commissions supervise the issuance, disclosure, and distribution processes for LSVCCs.)

----

 ### True or False: LSVCCs are suitable for every type of investor due to their stable returns and high liquidity.
 - [x] True